suerion/AutomatedWorkcarts/README.md

 - `VendingMapMarker`
   - `Enabled` (`true` or `false`) -- Whether to enable vending machine map markers.
   - `Name` -- The name to display when hoving the mouse over the marker.
+- `TriggerDisplayDistance ` -- Determines how close you must be to a trigger to see it when viewing triggers.

 ## FAQ